marigold-dev/deku/notes/benchmarks/benchmarks_kpis.md

 ### State 1

 Focus on getting the number of TPS, hardware configurations, etc.

-There are two enviroments we will do the benchmark:
-- Local environment existing on a single machine
-- Cloud: run Deku's chain on different hardware configurations
+#### TPS
 For transactions, there are two kinds of transactions we are taking into account:
 - Normal transaction (A sends 10 xtz to B)
 - Smart contract call (A calls a smart contract C)

 For the latter, we need to identify what kind of smart contract we are interested to get the benchmark for.
-This will require an input from team leader.
+This will require an input from team leader(s).

 The scenario that we have in mind are:
 - Base case: increase the number of transactions (10, 100, 1000, etc.) with the base number of validators (e.g. minimum 4 for Tendermint consensus).
 - Growing transactions, validators: the same pack of growing transactions (10, 100, 1000, etc.) with the growing of number of valiators (4, 6, 8, 10, etc.)

-Different hardware configurations (cloud) set up for same pack of the scenario above.
+#### Setting

+Recommand setting from @ulrik

+We can run benchmarks in 3 different environments scenarios:
+- Locally to easily see some regressions when working on performance sensitive code.
+- In CI (GitHub Actions) which should be more stable to see that we do not introduce big regressions.
+- In a testnet to see that we do not slow down over time.
+This is more likely some cronjob that creates different transactions and then we can look at graphs from prometheus data.

+Currently, Deku runs the network in kubernetes.
+For benchmarks, we can be more "relaxed" with the initial benchmarking and just run it in CI if that is possible.

+In longer term we probably want to do what we do in Tezos, and have 1 specific machine that we benchmark on.

+If we want to find what changes will increase throughput (stronger CPU, more memory, etc.) then we can probably do that manually.

 ### State 2
 - Profile Deku-node